AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 ^^^^^^^^

-This is the slave driver in charge of running the compilation jobs as request by the build master.
-One instance of this tool must be launched in each build slaves referenced in the project file.
+This is the slave driver in charge of running the compilation jobs as requested by the build master.
+One instance of this tool must be launched in each build slave referenced in the project file.

-Compilations for a specific project is conducted under a sub-directory from where the slave is launched by default.
+Compilations for a specific project are conducted under a sub-directory from where the slave is launched by default.
 This can be overriden with the `-d` option below.